seandstewart/bardly/pending/tragedies/othello/11-player.md

 Fetch me the handkerchief: my mind misgives.

 **DESDEMONA**
-I pray, talk me of Cassio.
+Come, come;
+You'll never meet a more sufficient man.

 **OTHELLO**
-/ The handkerchief!
+The handkerchief! /

 **DESDEMONA**
+/ I pray, talk me of Cassio.

+**OTHELLO**
+The handkerchief!

+**DESDEMONA**
-/ A man that all his time
+A man that all his time
 Hath founded his good fortunes on your love,
 Shared dangers with you,-- /